Graduate Student Handbook

 Combined MD/MHA

-The combined MD/MHA is structured much like the MD/MPH, in that the student completes the first two years of the MD curriculum and Part 1 of the USMLE and then takes a leave of absence from the MD curriclulum, usually following the completion of Part 1 of the LSI curriculum and Step 1 of the USMLE.
-Additional details on the process of taking a leave of absence and timing of curricluar requiremetns, including USMLE Step 1, are contained in the Student Handbook of the College of Medicine.
+The combined MD/MHA is structured much like the MD/MPH, in that the student completes the first two years of the MD curriculum and Part 1 of the USMLE and then takes a leave of absence from the MD curriculum, usually following the completion of Part 1 of the LSI curriculum and Step 1 of the USMLE.
+Additional details on the process of taking a leave of absence and timing of curricular requirements, including USMLE Step 1, are contained in the Student Handbook of the College of Medicine.
 The student usually then undertakes one academic year of full-time study of the MHA and then returns to the MD curriculum.
 The MHA is a longer degree, 60 credits, (as opposed to 42-48 for the MPH), and thus more accommodation is required.
 To avoid scheduling difficulties, students considering the MD/MHA are urged to consult with the HSMP division before beginning the program to determine whether it is possible to take a portion of the MHA course work before beginning the MD or during the summer between Med I and Med II.
 Many MD/MHA students also choose to carry a heavier course load during their year of full-time graduate study.
 The student will usually return to the medical curriculum for one full year (Med 3) of clinical rotations, all of which are required, and then complete the MHA requirements during the final year (Med 4) of the medical curriculum, using the MHA course work to satisfy some of the Med 4 electives.

 Combined MD/PhD